yelmokht/Compiler/README.md

-# Compiler - Part 2: Project on Language Theory and Compiling (INFO-F403)
+# Compiler - Part 3: Project on Language Theory and Compiling (INFO-F403)

 This project aims to build a compiler for PASCALMAISPRESQUE, a simple imperative language.
-In this second part, we implemented the parser using JFlex.
+In this third and last part, we generated LLVM code that corresponds to the semantics of the PASCALmaispresque program.

 # Compilation